 Diaolou (碉 樓) are fortified multi-storey towers, built by returning Chinese immigrants from America, Canada, Hong Kong and Malaysia in the 1920s and 1930s.
 They display a fusion of Chinese and Western decorative forms and were designed to protect against forays by local bandits (and later the Japanese).

 There were more than 3,000 built originally with approximately 1,800 still standing today which have been listed as a UNESCO World Heritage Site.
-As they were built on soft ground many have noticeable leans and many are in a poor state of repair owing to the ravishes of time and nature.
+As they were built on soft ground, many are noticeably leaning and in a poor state of repair owing to the ravishes of time and nature.

 Wandering through the villages it was interesting to see a few signs of the cultural revolution still present, providing a reminder of the turbulent history of the People’s Republic which is still in living memory, if fading fast.